cdepillabout/evil-nix/README.md

 download the file _80_ times.

 `evilDownloadUrl` also makes a lot of garbage in your Nix store.
-Downloading a 50 byte file makes about 4MB of garbage in your Nix store.
+Downloading a 50 byte file creates about 4MB of garbage in your Nix store.
 This scales linearly.
-For example, a 100 byte would make about 8MB of garbage.
+For example, a 100 byte would create about 8MB of garbage.

 It is also very slow.
 Downloading a 50 byte file takes about 30 seconds on my machine.